The Bible and Critical Theory

 The Bible and Critical Theory is a biannual peer-reviewed open access academic journal in the fields of biblical studies and critical theory.
 It was established by Roland Boer in 2004, and was published by Monash University ePress until 2010.
 Since 2011 it has been published independently.
-Julie Kelso was the editor-in-chief from 2008-2011, and then she co-edited with Boer from 2012-2015.
-From 2016-2020, Caroline Blyth and Robert J. Myles were editors-in-chief.
+Julie Kelso was the editor-in-chief from 2008 to 2011, and then she co-edited with Boer from 2012 to 2015.
+From 2016 to 2020, Caroline Blyth and Robert J. Myles were editors-in-chief.

 Abstracting and indexing

 The journal is abstracted and indexed in the ATLA Religion Database and Scopus.